ecrc/hcorepp/README.md

 ### Contributing

 The HiCMA project welcomes contributions from new developers.
 Contributions can be offered through the standard Github pull request model.
 We strongly encourage you to coordinate large contributions with the HiCMA development team early in the process.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contributions notes.

 * * *